dairyking98/RoboCam-Suite/docs/CALIBRATE_PY_README.md

 ## Overview

 `calibrate.py` is a GUI-based application for manually positioning a camera-equipped robotic stage over well plates and recording coordinates for calibration.
-It provides precise movement controls, real-time position tracking, and a guided 4-corner calibration workflow for setting up well-plate experiments.
+It provides precise movement controls, real-time position tracking, and a guided 4-corner calibration workflow for setting up FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella.

 ## Functionality